Website monitoring for agencies, freelancers and dev teams

 The cost of finding out too late

-These happen every week.
-Most teams don't find out until the client calls.
+Broken pages happen every week.
+Most teams find out from a client email.

-A JavaScript bundle 404'd after a hosting update.
-The page loaded.
-The server returned 200.
-Your uptime tool saw nothing wrong.
-Meanwhile, your client's customers saw a blank checkout for three days.
+A JavaScript bundle 404'd after a hosting update — the page loaded, the server returned 200, and your client's checkout was broken for three days.

 With Sitewatch